oeg-upm/soca/README.md

-  card     Create a stand-alone card ready to be embedded in a website extract  Fetch and save metadata from introduced repos portal   Build a portal with a minimalist design repos    Retrieve all organization/s or user/s repositories
+  card     Create a stand-alone card ready to be embedded in a website extract  Fetch and save metadata from introduced repos portal   Build a portal with a minimalist design fetch    Retrieve all organization/s or user/s repositories
 ```

 In order to use SCC you will need to follow the next steps: